 In the evening have dinner at Circus Restaurant, a cosy place with a very good seasonal menu.
 After dinner, we like Opium Bar, a vintage-inspired cocktail bar or Walcot House, a cool bar and restaurant with live jazz.

-Where to stay – The number one place to stay in bath is The Royal Crescent Hotel & Spa.
+The number one place to stay in Bath is The Royal Crescent Hotel & Spa.
 It’s in the centre of the Royal Crescent with a lovely garden, amazing views and a top-notch spa.
-However, if your budget doesn’t stretch that far, The Z Hotel is a very good affordable option.
-Some rooms do not have windows so make sure you check when booking.

-DAY 5 – BATH & CASTLE COMBE
+DAY 5: BATH TO OXFORD VIA CASTLE COMBE

 Today we suggest making a small detour to Castle Combe, possibly one of the prettiest villages in England, on your way to Oxford.

 The car-free village has a row of honey-coloured cottages and a 14th-century market square.
 One particularly attractive stone bridge is a popular photo spot in the village.
-It’s backed by a wooded green giving the whole area a quintessentially English feel.

 Castle Combe has regularly appeared in films and it’s easy to see why.